 When you have successfully completed the first set of posts, you are ready to begin adding the intermediate ones.

-You'll now need to place the intermediate posts along the centre of the fence line, following the markings that you made on the cord and the ground.
+You'll now need to place the intermediate posts along the centre of the fence line, following the markings you made on the cord and the ground.
 You must also check that these posts are in line before concreting them in place, just like you did with the primary supports.

 QUICK TIP:

 When adding the intermediate posts, a spirit level is your friend.
-You can make sure that they line up perfectly with this tool and can shift them around if needs be.
-If you do end up with some posts that are not level and stand taller than others, you can always saw them down a little to match.
+You can make sure that they line up perfectly with this tool and can shift them around if need be.
+If you end up with some posts that are not level and stand taller than others, you can always saw them down a little to match.

 Fitting Horizontal Planks